reactjs/react.dev/src/content/learn/responding-to-events.md

 ### Naming event handler props {/*naming-event-handler-props*/}

 Built-in Components like `<button>` and `<div>` only support [browser event names](/reference/react-dom/components/common#common-props) like `onClick`.
-However, when you're building your own components, you can name their event handler props any way that you like.
+However, when you're building your own Components, you can name their event handler props any way that you like.

 By convention, event handler props should start with `on`, followed by a capital letter.

-For example, the `Button` component's `onClick` prop could have been called `onSmash`:
+For example, the `Button` Component's `onClick` prop could have been called `onSmash`:

 <Sandpack>